 Call Back: The panel in which Colby sleeps with his USDA boss is drawn exactly like the one where he sleeps with Applebee.
 It was also used when Tony and Amelia first slept together.

 Cannibalism Superpower: The reason why Tony gets assigned to the FDA in the first place.
-Since Tony gets psychic impressions from anything he tastes, his jerk of a captain thinks its funny to send him to nibble on corpses, lick pools of blood or even eat poop to gather evidence.
+Since Tony gets psychic impressions from anything he tastes, his jerk of a captain thinks its funny to send him to nibble on corpses, lick pools of blood or even eat poop to gather evidence (though anytime it's suggested Tony refuses).
 It is later revealed that cibopaths can also absorb a person's talents and abilities by eating parts of their bodies.

 Conspiracy Theorist: Several people in the Chewniverse believe that the truth behind the bird flu epidemic is being covered up by the government.
 This includes Tony's brother Chow, John Colby, the radicals of E.G.G., and Mason Savoy.